Duks31/Corise--app/README.md

-## ummarize & highlight podcast episodes for busy listeners
+## Summarize & highlight podcast episodes for busy listeners
 Welcome to the project that is part of the course - Building AI products with OpenAI.
 In this project, you are going to build an LLM app that summarizes a podcast episode, identifies podcast guests, identifies key highlights and more!

 ## The Problem